olpeh/wht/README.md

 * Setting for timer autostart on app startup
 * Break functionality in timer
 * Possibility to adjust timer start time
+* Support for different projects
+* Project coloring
+* Shows price for efforts if project hourlyrate is set

 ## Changelog

+### 0.8.8-4
+- Support for different projects
+- Project coloring
+- Category view renewed layout

 ### 0.8.7-2
 - Added setting to autostart timer on app startup